ternaus/ternaus.github.io/_posts/2020-08-28-Trained-model-what-is-next.markdown

 If you check the [package's page at PyPI](https://pypi.org/project/retinaface-pytorch/), you will see that it uses Readme that you have in the repo to present the project.

-Note: We will use the functionality of this step for Google Colab and for a Web App.
+We will use the functionality of this step for Google Colab and for a Web App.
 {: .notice--info}

 ## VI: +20 min.
 Create a Google Colab notebook.